MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

     1. **Accessibility** (also available to set in **Settings > Privacy & Security > Accessibility**)
     1. **Screen and System Audio Recording**  (also available to set in **Settings > Privacy & Security > Screen and System Audio Recording**)
 1. If prompted, sign in with your organization credentials to authenticate. to your organization.
-1. Your helper will provide you with an 8-digit security code.
+1. Enter the 8-digit security code provided by the helper.
 After entering the code, select **Share screen** to continue.
-1. When the session connection begins, a trust screen is displayed with the Helpers information including their full name, job title, company, profile picture and verified domain.
+1. When the session connection begins, a trust screen is displayed with the Helpers information including their full name, job title, company, profile picture, and verified domain.
 At this time, the helper requests a session with Full control of your device or View Only screen sharing.
 You can either choose to *Allow* or to *Decline* the request.
 1. You might see a prompt to allow `remotehelp.microsoft.com` to use your microphone.
 Select **Don't Allow** as this permission isn't needed for screen sharing.
     :::image type="content" source="media/remote-help/remote-help-microphone-permission.png" alt-text="The microphone permission prompt showing to select Don't Allow":::
 1. Select **Share screen** to continue.
 You might see a prompt to allow `remotehelp.microsoft.com` share your screen.
 Select **Allow** to continue.